 In these cases, the users mean those to whom business activities of a company group are directed.
-If a company group manufactures producers' goods, the users mean companies that process the goods into the next level of products.
+If a company group manufactures producers' goods, the users mean companies that process the goods into products at the next level.
 If a company group manufactures consumers' goods, the users mean general consumers.
 If a company group is a distributor, the users mean companies in the succeeding distribution level.

-Furthermore, for example, when the utility and such of a product X and a product group Y appears similar for users in a certain application and a product Z which belongs to the product group Y has especially strong similarity of utility and such for users with the product X for a specific application, then there is a case that the product range is comprised of the product X and the product group Y and simultaneously of the product X and the product Z.
+Furthermore, for example, when the utility and such of a product X and a product group Y appears similar for users in a certain application and the utility and such of a product Z which belongs to the product group Y shows especially strong similarity with those of the product X for a specific application, then there is a case that the product range is comprised of the product X and the product group Y and simultaneously of the product X and the product Z.

-In addition, when defining the product range, besides the substitutability for users, if necessary, it would also be considered whether suppliers are able to switch the manufacturing and marketing of one product to another without substantial amount of additional costs or risks within a short period of time.
-For example, as a result of assessing the difference of the facilities for supply or the switching costs of them between Product X and Product Y, if it is expected that a wide range of producers of Product Y is able to switch their production facilities, marketing networks, etc. to those of Product X in a short period of time without much additional costs and risks, had a price raise of Product X occurred, there would be a case in which the product range is defined by Product X and Product Y.
+In addition, when defining the product range, besides the substitutability for users, if necessary, it would also be considered whether suppliers are able to switch the manufacturing and marketing of one product to another without substantial amount of additional costs and risks within a short period of time.
+For example, as a result of assessing the difference of the facilities for supply or the level of switching costs of supply between Product X and Product Y, if it is expected that a wide range of producers of Product Y is able to switch their production facilities, marketing networks, etc. to those of Product X in a short period of time without much additional costs and risks, had a price raise of Product X occurred, there would be a case in which the product range is defined by Product X and Product Y.